Colorado Student Grants for College

 - Be enrolled in the appropriate coureses to complete the program

-- Have a grade point average of at least 3.25 or scoring above the 75th percentile on a college admissions test
+- Have a grade point average of at least 3.25 or score above the 75th percentile on a college admissions test

 - Sign a contract to teach in one of the high-need fields listed below.